madison-nicole/one-piece-landing-page/README.md

-# Navigating to the One Piece - Landing Page
+# Navigating to the One Piece : Landing Page Project
 This is a parody landing page that appears as a recruitment site for users to join the Strawhat Pirate crew from the fictional universe of One Piece.

 ## The Content